BIGJRA/BIGJRA.github.io/rejuv.md

 Once you regain control, head through either of the two hallways and enter the stage.
 Talk to Ayuna and agree to help her find her Kimono Sisters.
-This starts a quest that we’ll get to in just a bit.
+This starts a quest that we'll get to in just a bit.

-While you’re in this room, head to the southeast to grab:
+While you're in this room, head to the southeast to grab:

 ZCell 078: Rose Theater